Pumping lemma for regular languages

 In the theory of formal languages, the pumping lemma for regular languages is a lemma that describes an essential property of all regular languages.
 Informally, it says that all sufficiently long strings in a regular language may be pumped—that is, have a middle section of the string repeated an arbitrary number of times—to produce a new string that is also part of the language.
 The pumping lemma is useful for proving that a specific language is not a regular language, by showing that the language does not have the property.

 Specifically, the pumping lemma says that for any regular language $L$, there exists a constant $p$ such that any string $w$ in $L$ with length at least $p$ can be split into three substrings $x$, $y$ and $z$ ($w = xyz$, with $y$ being non-empty), such that the strings $xz, xyz, xyyz, xyyyz, ...$ are also in $L$.
 The process of repeating $y$ zero or more times is known as "pumping".
 Moreover, the pumping lemma guarantees that the length of $xy$ will be at most $p$, thus giving a "small" substring $xy$ that has the desired property.

 Languages with a finite number of strings vacuously satisfy the pumping lemma by having $p$ equal to the maximum string length in $L$ plus one.
-By doing so, zero strings in $L$ have length greater than $p$.
+By doing so, no strings at all in $L$ have length at least $p$.

 The pumping lemma was first proven by Michael Rabin and Dana Scott in 1959, and rediscovered shortly after by Yehoshua Bar-Hillel, Micha A. Perles, and Eli Shamir in 1961, as a simplification of their pumping lemma for context-free languages.